simp/puppetsync/README.md

 ### Manually installing dependencies

-Use `bolt` to download the project's dependencies from `Puppetfile` and `gems.deps.rb`:
+Use `bolt` to download the project's dependencies from `bolt-project.yaml` and `gems.deps.rb`:

        /opt/puppetlabs/bolt/bin/gem install --user-install -g gem.deps.rb
-       /opt/puppetlabs/bin/bolt puppetfile install
+       /opt/puppetlabs/bin/bolt module install

  The Rakefile can be used as a shortcut: